Capital.com Review of 2025

 4. Swap-Free Account Fees

-If you are a trader that follows Sharia law, you will be happy to know that Capital.com offers a suitable swap-free option.
+If you are a trader that follows Sharia law, Capital.com offers a swap-free option.
 This means you get 0% overnight funding on unleveraged shares and cryptocurrency CFDs.

-For leveraged positions, however, you will incur overnight funding charges, also known as swap rates.
+For leveraged positions, however, you will incur overnight funding charges, also known as swap rates or rolling fees.

 This is an industry-standard daily fee for positions held open beyond a single trading day.
 Capital.com calculates this daily fee as 4% per year, which is then divided by either 360 or 365 days, depending on the currency of the underlying asset.